heijai01/taiwan-credit-card-default/README.md

 Repayment behaviour and delinquency history dominate model decisions.
 Maximum past delinquency is the most influential feature, followed by repayment-related measures such as total repayment amount, payment-to-bill ratio, utilisation, and payment variability.
 Demographic variables contribute minimally once behavioural and financial features are included.
 Due to correlations among financial variables, importance values are interpreted qualitatively rather than as precise rankings.

 ### XGBoost model hyperparameters

 Hyperparameters were chosen to balance capacity and overfitting risk: a moderate tree depth (max_depth=4) limits overly complex interactions; a smaller learning rate (0.05) with more trees (n_estimators=300) improves incremental learning stability; subsample=0.8 and colsample_bytree=0.8 add randomness to reduce overfitting and improve robustness.
-These settings were treated as sensible defaults rather than heavily tuned, since performance gains plateaued around ROC–AUC ≈ 0.77.

 ### SHAP Analysis (XGBoost)